 Captain America responds with the Civil War, an all-out closing.
 It’s a superhero movie with surprising depth while still retaining the gritty action of its predecessor.
 Marvel can’t help but high jack every movie to connect their cinematic universe and sustain a multi-million dollar franchise-building machinery.
 And it still has Marvel’s villain problem.
 Fortunately, Captain America has amusing side characters and a memorable final showdown to make up for it.

 The Winner Is…

-However, Captain America has a better franchise that consistently pushed the character in interesting directions while maintaining continuity, culminating into a trilogy.
+However, Captain America has a better franchise that consistently pushed the character in interesting directions while maintaining continuity.
 His stories have current themes, which provided an interesting juxtaposition from his ideals.
 In turn, these events provided the much needed rough edges to a cookie-cutter character.

 His straightforward powers – super strength and a huge metal Frisbee – doesn’t need to rely much on CGI, providing physical action scenes.
 One of the main reasons why Civil War is so great because it delivered good old fashion mano-a-mano that reminded us why we loved superhero movies in the first place.

 Iron Man has three disparate sequels in a franchise that lost steam as it went on.
 It lost sight of the character as the overarching theme became a fancier and better suit.
 Yes, that’s what Iron Man is about in the first place, but audiences still need a human character to connect with.
 CGI is useful but ultimately uninvolving if you rely on it too much.